 Taxes could be going up in the coming years.
 The Covid-19 pandemic has caused record-setting budget deficits for state and federal governments, and they’re likely to aim for higher taxes in the future.
 So, this could be a good time to take advantage of your current tax rates.

-One important move that FundX investment advisors are considering for our wealth management clients is converting their IRA into a Roth IRA before the end of 2020.
+One important move that FundX investment advisors are considering for our wealth management clients is converting clients' IRAs into a Roth IRAs before the end of 2020.
 You may want to do the same.